-As of the end of April, the Project had received a third update to the Contract 1300 baseline schedule, but SFMTA stated that this update has been disapproved, along with the previous two updates.
-The April SFMTA Monthly Report states that the update to the schedule provided by the contractor continues to indicate that the completion of the contract would be six months late if delays are not recovered.
-In the opinion of the PMOC, if this estimate of the accumulated delay is accurate, the available buffer float in the Program Master Schedule has been consumed by accumulated delays to the 1300 Contract.
-A revised schedule update is needed to confirm whether buffer float remains in the Master Program Schedule.
-In any event, it is apparent that some delays in the 1300 Contract have occurred and that a recovery schedule should be prepared.
-SFMTA has indicated that it is focusing on the work to achieve the placement of the invert slabs in each of the stations to identify opportunities for reduced durations, parallel work, and elimination of unnecessary tasks in order to recover from the accumulated delays to the schedule.
+As of the end of May, the Project had received a fourth update to the Contract 1300 baseline schedule from the contractor, but SFMTA stated that this update has been disapproved, along with the previous updates.
+The May SFMTA Monthly Progress Report states that the update to the schedule provided by the contractor continues to indicate that the completion of the contract would be six months late if delays are not recovered.
+In the opinion of the PMOC, if this estimate of the accumulated delay is accurate, the available buffer float in the Program Master Schedule update is needed to confirm whether buffer float remains in the Master Program Schedule.
+In any event, it is apparent that delays to work in the 1300 Contract have occurred and that a recovery schedule should be prepared.
+In discussions with the PMOC, SFMTA indicated that the contractor's schedule updates should be accepted prior to the end of July 2015.
+SFMTA is confirming that changes to the schedule logic in the schedule updates are reasonable.
+SFMTA also indicated that it had participated in a partnering session with the contractor that focused on the project schedule and ways to accelerate the work.
+The result of the partnering session was a mutual agreement to focus on several short-term performance targets that are crucial to the overall progress of the work.
+The parties are hopeful that successful completion of the identified work according to the adopted schedule will reinforce the working relationships on the team and provide confidence that the team members can work cooperatively toward important schedule objectives.
+SFMTA hopes that longer-term plans for schedule recovery can be developed based on the working relationships established through the focus on short-term performance targets.
 The planned revenue service date remains unchanged at December 26, 2018.